El Badi Palace: Decline

-After the fall of the Saadians and the rise of the Alaouite dynasty the palace entered a period of rapid decline.
+After the fall of the Saadians and the rise of the Alawi dynasty the palace entered a period of rapid decline.
 It does not appear to have been maintained after al-Mansur's death and its premises were even plagued by malaria at one point.
 While the first Alaouite sultan, Moulay Rashid, was able to live here briefly in 1668-1669, less than ten years later his successor Moulay Isma'il ibn Sharif was unwilling to let ambassadors visit it because of its bad state.

 According to al-Ifrani, in 1707-08 (1119 AH) Moulay Isma'il ordered that the palace be demolished and stripped of its contents, materials and decorations, which were then re-used in the construction of his new palace and capital in Meknes.
 In reality, the dismantlement of the palace likely occurred progressively over time, beginning well before 1707 and also continuing after Moulay Isma'il.
 Architectural elements of Saadian origin, most likely including elements from the Badi Palace, are found in a number of buildings across Morocco and even in Algiers; for example, the Mausoleum of Moulay Isma'il in Meknes and the Zawiya of Moulay Idris II in Fes.
 In the meantime, the ruins of the palace became a grazing site for animals and even an owl sanctuary.